pytorch/ort/Readme.md

 # PyTorch inference script follows
 ```

-If no provider options are specified by user, OpenVINO™ Execution Provider is enabled with following options by default.
+Please note that OpenVINO™ Execution Provider is enabled with following options by default:

 ```python
 backend = "CPU"